khushij12/React-Rampage/README.md

 ## What is the use of render() in React?
 It is required for each component to have a render() function.
 This function returns the HTML, which is to be displayed in the component.
-If you need to render more than one element, all of the elements must be inside one parent tag like <div>, <form>.
+If you need to render more than one element, all of the elements must be inside one parent tag like div, form.

 ## What is a state in React?
 State is an object which holds some information that may change over the lifetime of the component.
 It is mutable.